Sebastianhju/Runeterra-5e/Rules/Status Effects.md

 # Carve

 Your armor class is reduced by one for every other stack of carve you have, up to a maximum of eight.
 Whenever you start your turn, you remove one stack of carve.
 You can remove all stacks of carve by using lesser restoration or similar effects.

+---

+# Regeneration

+At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
+The maximum amount of regeneration stacks you can have, equals to three times your proficiency bonus.